 Figure 2 shows the in-domain and cross-domain results for the Reddit and Twitter dataset.
 The results for this dataset reflect the results shown on the blog and Twitter dataset.
-While we are able to achieve a high accuracy in-domain, the cross-domain classification fails may also be an artifact of the domains tested.
-Results are shown in Figure 3.
+While we are able to achieve a high accuracy in-domain, the cross-domain classification fails to identify the authors of more than half of the documents.